-Around the fourth of July, learners really enjoy making flag crafts during morning outdoor time.
-They learn that each part of the flag has a different name such as field, canton, flagstaff, or hoist.
+Learners have been enjoying making flag crafts during morning outdoor time.
+They have been learning that each part of the flag has a different name such as field, canton, flagstaff, or hoist.
 While the learners may only remember a few of these terms, the goal is not retention.
 Rather this practice helps learners appreciate the specificity and diversity of language.
 Learners experience hearing and making different sounds as well as internalizing how language can classify the world in a seemingly infinite number of ways.

 Learners use three part cards to work on language, and they have enjoyed exploring the many flags of South America this way.
 For this work, a learner lays all the flags of South America in a row.
 The learner will then ask a guide for a label (e.g., Argentina, Chile).
 Whether the learner can only sound out the first letter or read the entire name, they are practicing reading!